contao/docs/docs/manual/layout/theme-manager/manage-page-layouts.en.md

 {{< version "4.8" >}}

-With this setting you can define the image size for the lightbox in the page layout.
+With these settings you can define the image size for the lightbox in the page layout.

 **Image size for the lightbox:** Here you can set the dimensions of the image and the scaling mode for the lightbox.